Rosemary Garlic Mashed Potatoes

 Make-Ahead and Storage

-Make-Ahead: Mashed potatoes can be made up to a day in advance the let the mashed potatoes cool to room temperature before storing.
-This prevents moisture build-up and bacteria growth.
+Make-Ahead: Mashed potatoes can be made up to a day in advance.
+Let them cool to room temperature before storing.
+This prevents moisture build-up and bacterial growth.

 How to Store: Transfer leftover mashed potatoes to an airtight container and let them cool completely.
-They can be refrigerate for up to 3 days.
-Mashed potatoes can also frozen in freezer-safe bags or containers for up to 3 months.
+They can be refrigerated for up to 3 days.
+Mashed potatoes can also be frozen in freezer-safe bags or containers for up to 3 months.

-How to Reheat: Mashed potatoes can be reheated in the oven, on the stovetop or using a microwave but avoid harsh reheating methods that can dry out the potatoes.
-To reheat in the oven, preheat to 300°F and transfer the mashed potatoes to an oven-safe dish, add some milk or cream to moisten, and cover with foil.
+How to Reheat: Mashed potatoes can be reheated in the oven, on the stovetop, or using a microwave, but avoid harsh reheating methods that can dry out the potatoes.
+To reheat in the oven, preheat to 300°F, transfer the mashed potatoes to an oven-safe dish, add some milk or cream to moisten, and cover with foil.
 Heat for 20-25 minutes, stirring occasionally, until warmed through.
-For stovetop reheating, place the mashed potatoes in a saucepan over low heat.
+Place the mashed potatoes in a saucepan over low heat for stovetop reheating.
 Add some milk or cream and stir continuously to avoid scorching.
 Reheat until warm, about 5-10 minutes.
 Reheat in the microwave using short bursts, adding milk or cream each time and stirring well to prevent hot spots.
 Be careful not to overcook, as it can make the potatoes rubbery.

 Recipe Tips and Notes